 The waves and Parnassus flowers are also used by Cumberland County Cricket Club

 and in a rather modified form, by Cumberland Football Association

-A flag based on the same design had been commercially available for some time.
+A poorly rendered flag, based on the same design, had been commercially available for some time.

 although it was generally misidentified as the flag of the administrative territory of Cumbria.
 This featured, for example, in an episode of Channel 4’s ‘Grand Designs’ set in the county.